QuantEcon/lecture-source-py/source/rst/tax_smoothing_2.rst

 This is a :doc:`sequel to an earlier lecture <tax_smoothing_1>`.

-We use method introduced in lecture :doc:`Markov Jump LQ dynamic programming <markov_jump_lq>` to implement some suggestions by Barro (1999 :cite:`barro1999determinants`, 2003 :cite:`barro2003religion`) for extending his classic 1979 model of tax smoothing.
+We use a method introduced in lecture :doc:`Markov Jump LQ dynamic programming <markov_jump_lq>` to implement suggestions by Barro (1999 :cite:`barro1999determinants`, 2003 :cite:`barro2003religion`) for extending his classic 1979 model of tax smoothing.

 Barro’s 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to help it minimize an intertemporal measure of distortions caused by taxes.

-Technically, Barro’s 1979 :cite:`Barro1979` model looks a lot like a consumption smoothing model.
+Technically, Barro’s 1979 :cite:`Barro1979` model looks a lot like a consumption-smoothing model.

-Our generalizations of his 1979 :cite:`Barro1979` model will also look like a souped-up consumption smoothing model.
+Our generalizations of his 1979 :cite:`Barro1979` model will also look like souped-up consumption-smoothing models.

 Wanting tractability induced Barro in 1979 :cite:`Barro1979` to assume that